 1. "Agent" is defined in Section 102(2).
 The scope of the Section 402(a) reference to "transact business in this State" is specified in Section 610.
-An administrator may issue an order under Section 401(d)(2) that addresses an agent.
+An administrator may by rule or transacts business as a broker-dealer or agent.
+There is no other status permitted under this Act for securities activities.

-2. An independent contractor must either be a broker-dealer or an agent if the individual transacts business as a broker-dealer or agent.
-There is no other category of activity permitted under this Act for securities activities.
+2. An independent contractor must be either a broker-dealer or an agent if the individual be subject to a civil or administrative enforcement action under Section 603 or 604.